PhonieZ/Factorio_Modpack_Helper/README.md

 file will be created.

 Next, paste all the links to the mods you want to add to your modpack in the input file.
-If you want to mark a mod as incompatible or as optional, you should add a question mark in front of the link to mark it as optional, or an exclamation mark in front of the link to mark it as incompatible.
+If you want to mark a mod as optional, you should add a question mark in front of the link to mark it as optional, and if you want to mark it as incompatible, you should an exclamation mark in front of the link to mark it as incompatible.

 Finally, now run the program again, and in the output file an array of dependencies should be generated for you to put in your modpack's